aadi-joshi/pariksha-mitra/README.md

 - Added hyperlinks to social media platforms
 - Added encouraging text on register page
 - Added some smooth animations for all pages
+- Responsive for both desktop and mobile devices
+- /dashboard is kept accessible from URL till the user signs out using the button on dashboard

 ### Thank you!